 It used to be that the first handheld GPS units did not function well at all in covered places such as forests, canyons, etc. Now many of the newer handheld GPS navigators are more advanced and can usually receive signals from satellites even if you are positioned in a forest or another covered place.
 This does not take away from the fact that your GPS unit needs to contact a satellite way up in the sky and so you will receive the best signal if the space between your receiver and the satellites is unobstructed.
 As time goes by and technology continues to advance, GPS receivers will become more reliable and will work in more covered areas.

 How exactly does a handheld GPS work?

-All GPS satellites transit their signals at exactly the same time because they are all synched with clocks at the U.S. Naval Observatory in Washington, D.C.
+All GPS satellites transmit their signals at exactly the same time because they are all synced with clocks at the U.S. Naval Observatory in Washington, D.C.
 These signals are extremely fast and if the space between your GPS receiver and the satellite is not blocked, you should be able to track your position with great speed.
 This also depends on how much detail you are requiring on your map.